Supervisor/supervisor/README.txt

   "KEY=val,KEY2=val2" that will be placed in the child process' environment.
-The environment string may contain Python string expressions that will be evaluated against a dictionary containing "process_num", "program_name" and "group_name".
-Default: none.
-  **Note** that the subprocess will inherit the environment variables of the shell used to start "supervisord" except for the ones overridden here.
+The environment string may contain Python string expressions that will be evaluated against a dictionary containing "process_num", "program_name", "group_name" and "here" (the directory of the supervisord config file).
+Default: none.  **Note** that the subprocess will inherit the environment variables of the shell used to start "supervisord" except for the ones overridden here.
 See "Subprocess Environment" below.

   'directory' -- a file path representing a directory to which supervisord should chdir before exec'ing the child.
 Default: no cwd.